MichaelMalick/vim-raven/readme.md

 Usage
 =====
-Wether you are running Vim in the terminal or a GUI, you first need to start Tmux in the terminal:
+Whether you are running Vim in the terminal or a GUI, you first need to start Tmux in the terminal:

     tmux new -s mysession

-The `:RavePanes` and `:Raven` commands are the core of the plugin.
+The `:RavenPanes` and `:Raven` commands are the core of the plugin.
 The `:RavenPanes` command takes no arguments and is called like

     :RavenPanes